jefflee-nl/trades-task/README.md

 Integrate with Kraken API to show a list of recent trades for BTC-CAD.

-Please use CodeSandbox to complete the task https://codesandbox.io/p/sandbox/react-ts?file=%2Fsrc%2FApp.tsx
+Please share your screen and use CodeSandbox to complete the task.
+You might have to login to CodeSandbox. https://codesandbox.io/p/sandbox/react-ts?file=%2Fsrc%2FApp.tsx

 Kraken API: